sgong-pdftron/stranger-docs/android/try-demo.md

 }
 ```

-You can either include your access key above, however here we recommend you to add the credentials in your project's `gradle.properties`:
+You can either include your access key above, however we recommend you to add the credentials in your project's `gradle.properties`:

 ```
 AWS_ACCESS_KEY=<YOUR_ACCESS_KEY_GOES_HERE>
 AWS_SECRET_KEY=<YOUR_SECRET_KEY_GOES_HERE>
 ```

-Then, in your module Gradle file (usually the app/build.gradle), add:
+Then, in your module Gradle file (usually `app/build.gradle`), add:

 ```
 implementation "com.pdftron:pdfnet:6.8.0"